Skip to main content

 Why are Toronto nonprofits being targeted by cyberattacks?

-Toronto-area charities process donations, hold beneficiary records, and often run on Microsoft 365 with weak default settings — making them attractive, lower-effort targets compared to Bay Street financial firms.
-Phishing attacks impersonating funders, board members, and CanadaHelps are the most common vector affecting GTA nonprofits.
+Toronto-area charities process donations, hold beneficiary records, and often run on Microsoft 365 with weak default security settings - making them attractive, lower-effort targets compared to Bay Street financial firms.
+Phishing attacks impersonating funders, board members, and CanadaHelps are the most common entry vector.
+The Canadian Centre for Cyber Security ranks ransomware and business email compromise as the top two threats to Canadian organizations through 2026.

 What does PIPEDA require if a Toronto nonprofit is breached?

 Under PIPEDA, your charity must notify the Office of the Privacy Commissioner of Canada and any affected donors, clients, or volunteers when a breach poses a real risk of significant harm.
-You must also keep a written record of every breach.
-Our incident response team handles containment, OPC reporting, and donor notification.
+You must also maintain a written breach record for a minimum of 24 months.
+Fines for failing to report a qualifying breach reach $100,000 per violation.
+Our incident response team handles containment, OPC reporting, and donor notification on your behalf.

 Do you provide cyber insurance documentation for Toronto charities?

 Yes.
-We implement and document the controls Canadian cyber insurers now require — MFA, EDR, immutable backups, and security awareness training — and supply the evidence packages your broker needs at policy renewal.
+Canadian cyber insurers now routinely require documented evidence of MFA enforcement, EDR deployment, immutable off-site backups, and annual security awareness training before issuing or renewing a policy.
+We implement all four controls and supply the evidence packages - written policies, training completion reports, and EDR coverage reports - your broker needs at renewal.

 Related Services

-Cybersecurity is most effective when paired with Security Awareness Training via SecureAware and PIPEDA Compliance documentation.
-Our cybersecurity stack is powered by The Cyber Arm Security.
-Return to the Nonprofit IT Solutions homepage.
+Cybersecurity is most effective as part of a complete nonprofit IT stack.
+Pair our cybersecurity services with Security Awareness Training via SecureAware, PIPEDA Compliance documentation, and Managed IT Services for 24/7 monitoring and help desk.
+All powered by The Cyber Arm Security.
+Return to the Nonprofit IT Solutions homepage for all services.

 Get a Free Nonprofit Cybersecurity Assessment

-We'll identify your highest-risk vulnerabilities and prioritize remediation within your budget.
+We'll identify your highest-risk vulnerabilities, check for dark web credential exposure, and prioritize remediation within your budget - at no cost.